status-im/help.status.im/docs/en/status-communities/back-up-your-community-key.md

 ### Where is my community information backed up?

 Your community configuration and messages for up to 30 days are cached in the Waku [peer-to-peer network][peer-to-peer-messaging].
+The community key represents proof of ownership but doesn't store the community configuration and messages.

 ### How frequently should I back up the community key?